cplusplus/SG20/sources/modules/functions/lambdas.md

 A student should be able to:

 1. Use a lambda to introduce a new identifier for use within the body of the lambda
-2. explain the relationships between generic lambdas and templates
+2. Explain the relationships between generic lambdas and templates
-3. construct an object with choice between 2 identifiers, using immediately-dispathced lambda
+3. Construct an object with choice between 2 constructors, using immediately-dispatched lambda (see first listing)
-4. utilize an immediately dispatched lambda to encode multiple statements where the language requires an expression
+4. Utilize an immediately dispatched lambda to encode multiple statements where the language requires an expression
-5. use the `mutable` keyword to allow changing a captured-by-value or lambda-local value within the lambda body
+5. Use the `mutable` keyword to allow changing a captured-by-value or lambda-local value within the lambda body
-6. explicitly specify the return type for a lambda
+6. Explicitly specify the return type for a lambda
-7. explain under what conditions an explicit return type is necessary
+7. Explain under what conditions an explicit return type is necessary

 #### Caveats

 #### Points to cover

-Construct an object with choice between 2 identifiers:
+Construct an object with choice between 2 constructors:
 ```
 class X;
 bool b;
 X x = [c = b](){ if (c) return X(5, 10) else X("a", "b"); }();
 ```

-multiple statements in a single expression
+Todo add caption
 ```
 assert([](){
 	std::vector v{1, 2, 3, 4, 5};